 - 4-6 thinly sliced radishes

-- To form the tacos, heat the corn tortilla until pliable, add one tablespoon of mashed potatoes.
+- To form the tacos, heat the corn tortillas until flexible, add a tablespoon of mashed potatoes.
 Make sure the filling covers the tortilla from side to side.
 Fold in half and secure with a toothpick or bamboo skewer.

 - Heat the oil to 350ºF.
-Fry two by two the tacos until golden brown, about two to three min on each side.
+Fry the tacos two at a time until golden brown, about two to three minutes on each side.

 - Drain the tacos on a baking sheet lined with paper towels.

-- To serve the tacos, put three on a bowl, remove the toothpicks.
-Open the tacos carefully so they do not break and fill with lettuce, cucumber, radishes, and top with pickled onion.
+- To serve the tacos, put three in a bowl, and remove the toothpicks.
+Open the tacos carefully so they do not break and fill with lettuce, cucumber, radishes and red onions.